 Types of purchased lands

-The purchase and conservation of these lands ensure that they are shielded from development and will continue to thrive as natural habitats:
+The protection and conservation of these lands ensure that they will continue to thrive as natural habitats:

 - 19 acres of scrub habitat

 Annually, the EEL program considers proposed acquisition sites by the public.
 Proposals by government agencies are reviewed semiannually.
 Each site is inspected by county staff and citizen volunteers who are members of the Land Acquisition Selection Committee (LASC).
 Following a public hearing, LASC recommends sites for purchase to the Board of County Commissioners.